loda-lang/loda-programs/programs/oeis/list1.md

 * [A194757](http://oeis.org/A194757) ([L13 program](A194757.asm)): Number of k such that {-k*pi} > {-n*pi}, where { } = fractional part.
 * [A194847](http://oeis.org/A194847) ([L07 program](A194847.asm)): Write n = C(i,3)+C(j,2)+C(k,1) with i>j>k>=0; sequence gives i values.
 * [A194882](http://oeis.org/A194882) ([L09 program](A194882.asm)): Write n = C(i,4)+C(j,3)+C(k,2)+C(l,1) with i>j>k>l>=0; sequence gives i values.
+* [A194932](http://oeis.org/A194932) ([L21 program](A194932.asm)): Number of lower triangles of a 3 X 3 0..n array with no element differing from any of its horizontal or vertical neighbors by more than one.
 * [A194960](http://oeis.org/A194960) ([L06 program](A194960.asm)): a(n) = floor((n+2)/3) + ((n-1) mod 3).
-* [A194999](http://oeis.org/A194999) ([L18 program](A194999.asm)): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its horizontal and vertical neighbors by one.
+* [A194999](http://oeis.org/A194999) ([L13 program](A194999.asm)): Number of lower triangles of a 3 X 3 0..n array with each element differing from all of its horizontal and vertical neighbors by one.
 * [A195013](http://oeis.org/A195013) ([L10 program](A195013.asm)): Multiples of 2 and of 3 interleaved: a(2n-1) = 2n, a(2n) = 3n.
 * [A195014](http://oeis.org/A195014) ([L09 program](A195014.asm)): Vertex number of a square spiral whose edges have length A195013.
-* [A195015](http://oeis.org/A195015) ([L14 program](A195015.asm)): Main axis of the square spiral whose edges have length A195013 and whose vertices are the numbers A195014.
+* [A195015](http://oeis.org/A195015) ([L12 program](A195015.asm)): Main axis of the square spiral whose edges have length A195013 and whose vertices are the numbers A195014.
 * [A195016](http://oeis.org/A195016) ([L10 program](A195016.asm)): (n*(5*n+7)-(-1)^n+1)/2.
 * [A195018](http://oeis.org/A195018) ([L07 program](A195018.asm)): a(n) = n*(10*n-3).
 * [A195019](http://oeis.org/A195019) ([L10 program](A195019.asm)): Multiples of 3 and of 4 interleaved: a(2*n-1) = 3*n, a(2*n) = 4*n.